DanCollinsCloud/swatest/SECURITY_SETUP.md

 - ✅ **No redirects**: Works immediately without login

 ### Production (Optional Setup)
-- 🔐 **Authentication**: Entra ID required (if enabled)
+- 🔐 **Authentication**: Entra ID available (if enabled)
 - 🔐 **Azure Maps**: Can use Key Vault + Managed Identity
 - 🔐 **Secure**: Enterprise-grade security

 ## Application Settings for Azure Static Web Apps

-If you want to enable authentication in production, set these in your Azure Static Web App:
+For production deployment, set these in your Azure Static Web App:

 ```
 # Required for Azure Maps